You are currently viewing Ferrari F430: A Timeless Ferrari from The 2000s

 You May Also Read: Greatest Vintage Ferraris

-The F430 also features the amazing Ferrari 6-Speed F1 transmission, which can execute shifts in an incredibly quick 150 milliseconds.
-The system doesn’t just improve acceleration but also delivers smooth downshifts, adding to driving pleasure.
+The F430 also featured the amazing Ferrari’s 6-Speed F1 transmission, which can execute shifts in an incredibly quick 150 milliseconds.

-Complementing this technical gallantry is the F430s unmistakable exhaust note.
-This is an exhaust system that opens at higher RPM, above 3,500 RPM, whereby it lets the engine sing and scream with loud overtones- highly characteristic of Ferrari’s racing legacy.
+Complementing this technical gallantry is the F430’s unmistakable exhaust note.
+The F430 is an exhaust system that opens at higher RPM, above 3,500 RPM, whereby it lets the engine sing and scream with loud overtones- highly characteristic of Ferrari’s racing legacy.

 The F430 axles employ a double-wishbone layout, sharing many components with its predecessor.
 These include aluminum wishbones and coil-over dampers.
 This tried-and-proven system effectively handles the weight distribution of the car: 43% in the front and 57% in the back.